Fire hits Verdant View farms for a second time in five years

 Firefighters responded to the barn in the 400 block of Strasburg Road at 12:08 a.m., according to dispatch reports.
 Verdant View Farm is about two miles east of Strasburg and at the intersection of Paradise Lane and Strasburg Road.

-Responding firefighters arrived to find the barn engulfed in flames.
-Crews worked to safe a farm house and garage near the barn, both of which sustained heat damage from the fire.
+Responding firefighters found the barn engulfed in flames.
+Crews worked to save a farm house and garage near the barn, both of which sustained heat damage.

 A house at the location serves as a bed and breakfast.